-□ 3.2.1 A documented procedure for handling the common FOSS license use cases for the FOSS components of the Supplied Software.
+□ 3.2.1 A documented procedure has been implemented that for handlinges the common FOSS license use cases for the FOSS components of each the Supplied Software release.

 To ensure the program is sufficiently robust to handle an organization's common FOSS license use cases.
 That a procedure exists to support this activity and that the procedure is followed.